CHURCHES WITHIN THE PRESENT

 building.
 That structure was then moved

-from is former location to its present site next to
+from is former location to its present site next to the church.

 15. Prompton Community United Methodist Church